aniltrkkn/DasOptimization/README.md

 DasOptimization is created for and successfully employed in [DAS Mechanism Analysis](http://compliantanalysis.com) which is a fast kinematic analysis software for mechanisms.

-EJML([Efficient Java Matrix Library](http://ejml.org/wiki/index.php?title=Main_Page)) is used for matrix calculations.
-You need to include their .jar files in your project library before running any DasOptimization code.
+EJML ([Efficient Java Matrix Library](http://ejml.org/wiki/index.php?title=Main_Page)) is used for matrix calculations.
+You need to include or build appropriate .jar files in your project library before running any DasOptimization code.

 DasOptimization (V2.0) will include a nonlinear constrained optimizer capable of handling nonlinear constraints.